Posted on Leave a comment

 What are Picatinny Rails?

 Picatinny rails have specific dimensions of grooves and notches.
-These mounting rails have slots that are .206” wide.
-You can find these types of rails typically built into a long gun or a handgun.
-There are many different products on the market today that can easily be added onto Picatinny rails.
+These mounting systems have slots that are .206” wide.
+You can find these types of systems typically built into a rifle or a handgun.
+There are many different products on the market today that can easily be added onto Picatinny mounting systems.
 These can include scopes, tactical lights, night vision sights, a red dot sight, and more.
-The US military adopted Picatinny rails in 1995, which can be attributed to the Picatinny’s rise in popularity.
+The US military adopted Picatinny rails in 1995, which has attributed to the rise in their popularity.

-In conclusion, nowadays you will probably see more guns with Picatinny rails rather than Weaver rails.
-Your red dot sight will most likely fit on Picatinny rails over Weaver rails, as well.
+Today, Picatinny is the most popular mounting system.
+In conclusion, you will probably see more modern guns with Picatinny systems rather than with Weaver.
+Your new sight will most likely fit on Picatinny over Weaver rails, as well.
 This is partly due to the consistent spacing that makes it a better option when switching out different accessories between guns.
+X-Vision Optics carries a wide variety of Picatinny-compatible night vision and thermal optics.
+Check out our options today, and get out there!